Table of contents

 A key requirement for effective software development is the ability to clearly and appropriately notify engineering teams when something goes wrong with their application—ideally before the issue impacts customers.
 An APM solution must be able to relay information that guides application teams toward the right response for the issue at hand.

 New Relic enables alerting on any telemetry collected from the agents, from standard metrics like response time to custom events.
-And New Relic alerts integrate seamlessly with popular incident-response tools such as PagerDuty, VictorOps, Slack, and HipChat.
+And New Relic alerts integrate seamlessly with popular incident-response tools such as PagerDuty, VictorOps, and Slack.

 But finding and resolving issues before they affect your customers is the ultimate goal.
 Using multiple techniques including artificial intelligence and machine-learning algorithms, New Relic Applied Intelligence (NRAI) helps guide engineers to the most important performance abnormalities.
 New Relic Radar, for example, provides a personalized feed of cards designed to highlight abnormal behavior within the application that may be worthy of deeper exploration, such as a subtle week-over-week drift in response time or an identified N+1 query problem.
 Dynamic baselines, meanwhile, uses historical data to predict logical thresholds for what constitutes an abnormality.
 You can direct this capability against any metric to make sure your teams are alerted early before an incident spirals out of control.